skip to content

 Environmental Science Highlights

-This is the first interdisciplinary program at the bachelor’s level within the College of Science.
-It provides the opportunity to choose from a broad suite of courses across all departments within the college — Botany & Plant Ecology, Chemistry & Biochemistry, Earth & Environmental Sciences, Mathematics, Microbiology, Physics & Astronomy, Zoology — as well as from relevant courses in departments across campus including Economics, Geography and Sociology.
+This program provides the opportunity to choose from a broad suite of courses across all departments within the College of Science — Botany & Plant Ecology, Chemistry & Biochemistry, Earth & Environmental Sciences, Mathematics, Microbiology, Physics & Astronomy, Zoology — as well as from relevant courses in departments across campus including Economics, Geography and Sociology.
 All these fields are central to environmental protection.

 An environmental scientist is a problem solver who works on complex issues such as: